-Professor Nicholas Lockerbie, of Strathclyde’s Department of Physics, is a member of the LIGO project.
+Professor Nicholas Lockerbie, of Strathclyde’s Department of Physics, is a past member of the LIGO scientific collaboration.
 He said: “The two LIGO detectors in the USA, and the VIRGO detector in Europe, have been decades in their conception, construction, bringing into operation, and refinement, requiring the work of more than 1000 scientists and engineers, internationally.
 Indeed, in collaboration with the Institute for Gravitational Research at the University of Glasgow, my colleagues and I in the Department of Physics at the University of Strathclyde have contributed to this effort.

 “However, it is only a little over three years ago now that the very first direct detection of gravitation waves was ever made - by LIGO— the gravitational wave signal from two colliding black holes.
 It is also only just over one year ago that the very first gravitational wave signal from two colliding neutron stars was seen.

 “Subsequently, this event was recorded by telescopes and various types of detector right across the electromagnetic spectrum, and it marked the beginning of true ‘multi-messenger’ astronomy.
 It even provided a possible explanation for the origin of much of the gold and heavy elements in the Universe!

 “The work which is about to be published, and which catalogues the results from the first two observing runs, demonstrates the unparalleled capability of this ground-breaking gravitational-wave network to make new science.
 The systematic exploitation of the scientific output from these gravitational wave Observatories is a now a reality.”